Tour du Mont Blanc Camping – The Ultimate Guide

 How to Get to the Start of the Tour du Mont Blanc Trail

-Easiest: Fly into Geneva and take a 2 hour bus to Les Houches and Chamonix.
+Easiest: Fly into Geneva, Switzerland and take a 2 hour bus to Les Houches and Chamonix.
 We visited an information desk at the airport and easily booked our bus tickets after we landed in Geneva.
 Verify the times here.
 Bus tickets were $10-15.

 There are also some train options that are worth looking into depending on where you might be coming from in Europe.